 “The problem is that today’s’ Hip Hop is about using the drugs versus back in the day it was about selling the drugs…”

-Yea, newsflash, they’re both the same.
-Selling drugs is using them because the exchange is based on profit.
-The dealer selling of the drug to receive cash can be as much as an addiction (if not more) than actually using the drug.
-Never in the history of life will you find a person who is making lots of money quickly say “Hey you know, I think I need to check into rehab because this making money thing is just too much for my well being.”
-While desperate addicts have been known to commit various random crimes to supply their fix, crackheads aren’t known for their daylight shootouts over territory where innocent bystanders are usually harmed.
-Plus, the reality is that Hip Hop artist have always mentioned their love for getting high through various substances other than weed.
-Whether it was with the pioneers like Grandmaster Flash ‘White Lines” or Three 6 Mafia’s “Sippin on some syrup” drug use in rap music was never absent, instead the larger Hip Hop grew from underground to pop culture the more public its demons and skeletons became known.
+Yea….newsflash: they’re both the same.
+Selling the drug is using them because the exchange is based on profit.
+The action of a dealer selling drugs to receive cash can be as much of an addiction (if not more) than actually using the drug.
+Never in the history of life will you find a person who is making lots of money quickly say, “Hey you know, I think I need to check into rehab because this making money thing is just too much for my well-being.”
+While desperate addicts have been known to commit various crimes to get their fix, people who are addicted to crack aren’t known for their shootouts over a territory where innocent bystanders can be harmed.
+Plus, the reality is that Hip-Hop artist have always noted their affinity for getting high through various substances other than weed.
+Whether it was with the pioneers like Grandmaster Flash ‘White Lines” or more modern artist like Three 6 Mafia’s “Sippin on some syrup,” drug use in rap music was never absent.
+Instead, as Hip Hop culture grew from its underground roots to mainstream pop culture, the more public its demons and skeletons became known.

 “Hopefully with Mac Miller’s death, young people will now understand the dangers of drugs…”